 Some motorists require a certificate of financial responsibility to drive.
 There are two types of forms available.
-You might need an SR-22 or an FR-44.
-Insurance companies provide these certificates to verify that motorists have liability coverage.
+You might need an SR-22 insurance or an FR-44 form.
+Auto insurance companies provide these certificates to verify that motorists have liability coverage.
 Learn more about these forms.

 What Is an SR-22?

 An SR-22 is not insurance.
 Instead, it is a document that proves you meet the minimum coverage requirements for the state.
 If your state requires that you get an SR-22, you’ll need to speak to your insurance company.

 States have individual requirements regarding SR-22 documents.
 However, states that have SR-22 guidelines typically require forms to be filed when drivers have been convicted of DWIs or DUIs, had their licenses suspended, or failed to maintain coverage in the past.
 Convictions for serious driving violations can also cause drivers to need an SR-22.

 While most states have SR-22 requirements, you do not need one if you live in:

 The laws are subject to change, though.
 While these states do not require an SR-22 at the time of this writing, it is wise to check state laws to ensure that you do not need a certificate.

 Virginia and Florida are the only states that require some motorists to file an FR-44.
 While an SR-22 shows that motorists have at least the minimum insurance coverage, an FR-44 verifies that motorists have more than the minimum coverage.
 FR-44 certificates are used for the most serious motor vehicle violations.
 These motorists must have coverage above the state’s minimum limits to restore their drivers’ licenses.

 Residents are required to submit an FR-44 if they have been convicted of:

 - Driving under the influence